What is Mizan Therapy?

 Yes!
 During pregnancy, the ligaments that support your uterus are under a lot of stress and are stretched to their extreme.
 Post birth you want to ensure that your womb contracts and realigns well and that the supporting ligaments relax equally.

-Post birth your Mizan Therapist may have other resources for supporting your recovery with healing and warming oils, vaginal steams and abdominal binding – or closing the bones.
+Post birth your Mizan Therapist may have other resources for supporting your recovery with healing and warming oils, yoni steams and abdominal binding – or sacred wrapping.

 What if I had a caesarean section?